Exploring the Relationship Between Addiction and Anger Management

 - Rebellious or oppositional behavior

-As children are still developing personality traits and social skills, witnessing domestic abuse or parental drug abuse can can trauma, which can affect their personality.
+As children are still developing personality traits and social skills, witnessing domestic abuse or parental drug abuse can cause trauma, which can affect their personality.

 A Cycle of Anger and Addiction